 Moving to LA had a new set of challenges.
 For one thing, I didn’t know anyone.
 I leveraged my slim “rolodex,” added my personal brand of hustle and voila I was on a network show overseeing a crew of 75 on the road across America.
 After two years, the next step was overseeing West Coast production for Celebrity Ghost Stories, working Kids Choice Awards for Nick…bascially freelancing my ass off.
 And then on to an amazing opportunity supervising union labor and special events for Stage 1, the home of Chelsea Lately at NBC Universal.
 Now all of a sudden, I knew people.
 I relished being at the lot and working on the network side of things with E!.
 When Chelsea ended I used that, now larger, network and landed a more technical role as Director of Production at Fox Sports.
 This position was a learning curve and I was a sponge.
 Before Fox Sports I knew what “goes-into” what but not the why and how of it all.
 I was immersed and took/gave as much as I could while there.

-My current position has many of the same elements but multiply by 1 million.
 Heading production for a growing company had been a dream.
 Working with the best in the biz and producing network Primetime Television is a dream realized for my 11-year old self.
 I am now versed in network, union, labor, legal, insurance, tech, staging, lighting, music, locations, finance and more.
 I am now operating on a higher level and my perspective has changed.
+I am now working regularly as a freelance Executive in Charge of Production.
 That’s what brings me here: what’s next, where can I go, who do I know, who can I learn from, who can I teach?